What is Shea Butter?

 1. Safe for All Skin Types

-2. Deeply Hydrating
+2. Deeply Moisturizing

-Shea butter is known for its moisturizing properties, thanks to its rich fatty acid content, including linoleic acid, oleic acid, stearic acid and palmitic acid.
-These oils are quickly absorbed and restore moisture balance, while strengthening your skin's natural barrier.
+Shea butter is known for its moisturizing properties, thanks to its rich fatty acid content, including linoleic acid, oleic acid, stearic acid, and palmitic acid.
+These oils are quickly absorbed and restore moisture balance while strengthening your skin’s natural barrier.

 4. Powerful Anti-Inflammatory

-5. Rich in antioxidants
+5. Rich in Antioxidants

-6. Possibly Antibacterial
+6. Potentially Antibacterial

-7. Antifungal Properties
+7. Anti-Mold Properties

 Shea butter is effective against certain fungal infections, such as ringworm and athlete’s foot, although it may not treat all fungal infections.